Kundansairaj100/service-discovery/README.md

 # Service Discovery

 **Service Discovery** is used in distributed systems, with the main aim of helping servers get information about other servers like IP address.
-So, it can avail services of that server.
+So, it can avail the services of that server.

-→ This prevents each server from maintaining a static list of other server’s information.
+→ This prevents each server from maintaining a static list of other servers' information.

-→ The registry which stores information of all the servers is dynamic in nature as it checks regularly if the servers in the network are active or not.
+→ The registry which stores information of all the servers, is dynamic in nature as it checks regularly if the servers in the network are active or not.
 If not it removes it from the list, so other servers don’t request for its services.

 # Tech-Stack